WKLV-FM: 95.5 The Fish

 Final WFHM-FM logo, based on the Ichthys Christian symbol.

 Salem's installation of CCM on followed the implementation of similar "Fish"-themed stations in Los Angeles, Chicago and Atlanta, with the brand alluding to Ichthys, a traditional Christian symbol.
 The move also returned the format to Greater Cleveland for the first time since May 1999, when Clear Channel changed 's format from CCM (under the WZLE calls) to contemporary hit radio as WAKS.
 The initial airstaff for "The Fish" included former WZLE operations manager Len Howser, along with secular radio personalities Dan Deely, Daune Robinson and Rob Schuler.
 Sue Wilson, a veteran programmer best known for her tenure at secular adult contemporary WDOK, was named as program director; Wilson emphasized that WFHM's format would be "... positive, uplifting music, and definitely spiritual, but it's not churchy, it's not preachy".

 Robinson was replaced in 2002 by former Cleveland television news anchor Robin Swoboda; Swoboda's stint lasted for three years, leaving in 2005 due to family commitments.
 Sue Wilson left as program director in 2006 to take the same role at country-formatted WQMX in Akron, Ohio.
 Deely left in 2007 and was succeeded by Howser, who co-hosted the morning show for the remainder of The Fish's existence.

 Switch to K-Love

 In a multi-market transaction, Salem sold WFHM-FM and six other CCM stations in their portfolio to Educational Media Foundation (EMF) on December 30, 2024, for a combined $80 million.
 The sale was initiated to help Salem repurchase and pay off all remaining outstanding debt.
 WFHM was confirmed as the new market affiliate for K-Love on January 17, 2025.
 The change took effect on February 1, resulting in the dismissal of the station's airstaff; became WKLV-FM in a call sign swap with a K-Love station in Butler, Alabama.

+The sale to EMF, d/b/a K-Love, Inc., closed on March 20, 2025.